lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork18.md

 	`/public/labs/lab3/` and split it into those four files.
 * Write a makefile in a file called `Makefile` that builds the executable `lab3`.
-It should have four rules: one to link the three object files, and one to compile the objet file for each C file.
+It should have four rules: one to link the three object files, and one to compile the object file for each C file.
 If you would like, you can copy `/public/classwork/week11/mon/Makefile` to get you started.
 * Remember that Lab 3 takes in an input file via redirection.
 To test your executable, you will need to run